 - New Mexico employers should use caution when monitoring employee electronic communications.
 See Electronic Communications.

 - New Mexico employers may face liability regarding communications regarding an employee's job performance or employment record.
 See Defamation.

-- Localities including Albuquerque, Bernalillo County and Las Cruces have requirements pertaining to minimum wage.
+- Localities including Albuquerque, Bernalillo County and Las Cruces have requirements pertaining to employee communications.
 See Local Requirements.